thedmaj/plaid-solution-guide/README.md

 ./install-plaid-guide.sh
 ```

+The script will automatically:
+- ✅ Create a Python virtual environment
+- ✅ Install all Python dependencies in the virtual environment
+- ✅ Install all Node.js dependencies
+- ✅ Initialize the database
+- ✅ Create the launch script

-The script will automatically install all dependencies including:
+The script installs all dependencies including:

 **Backend Dependencies:**
 - **SQLAlchemy** - Database operations and ORM